 … the first cycling shoes developed according to biomechanical principles.
-Although often copied they have never been accomplished.
-On the market for more than a decade, they are still the No 1 amongst competition shoes.
-The Y-line impresses not only with very low weight and almost indestructible stability when used responsibly but also with a number of sometimes even patented features like:
+On the market for more than a decade, they are still the No 1 amongst competition shoes when it comes to:

-- its cycling shoe sole (DE 100 12 900 C1) made from prepreg (preimpregnated carbon) which allows its owner to
+- its patented cycling shoe sole (DE 100 12 900 C1) made from prepreg (preimpregnated carbon).
+It allows its owner to

-- mount the patented bio-mxc² position without problems familiar to other brands’ shoes.
+- mount the patented bio-mxc² position (mid foot) without problems familiar to other shoes.

 - climate – always an important issue.
-Not only does it influence the reflex zones of your body it also influences the entire cardiovascular system!
+Not only does it influence the reflex zones of the entire body it also affects the cardiovascular system!
 This is why we believe that dyes, vapors and diluents must not be placed next to your feet.
-Otherwise they might cause irritation and inflammation to tendons and bones, Tailor’s bunions and arthritis.
-Note, air-conditioning as created in the Y² not draft is responsible for fresh feet and grants absence of swellings and sweating.
+Those chemicals might cause irritation and inflammation to tendons and bones, Taylor’s bunions and arthritis.
+Air-conditioning as created in the Y² not draft is responsible for fresh feet and grants absence of swellings, burning and sweating.

 - fit is indispensable.
 In order to perform well.
 An athlete’s feet have to feel comfy.
 Send us your measures and we’ll do our best to get you suitable ‘Maccies’.